XamarinUniversity/build2018-labs/lab1/README.md

 ### Test the delete function

-1. Run the app on one of the platforms.
+1. Run the app on any platform.

-2. Select an entry in the `ListView`
+2. Select an entry in the `ListView`.

 3. Tap the trash can icon in the top right corner.
 You should see your prompt.

 ![Delete an Entry in UWP](media/icon29.png)

-4. Selecting "Yes" should delete the entry and return you to the main page where the selected entry will be gone, "No" should stay on the details screen.
+4. Selecting "Yes" should delete the entry and return you to the main page and the will be gone; selecting "No" should stay on the details screen.

 ## Adding a persistence storage

-The final step in the lab is to add a persistence data store so that our notes stick around as we start and stop the app.
+The final step is to add a persistence data store so that our notes are saved when we start and stop the app.
 We will store the list of notes in an XML file with the following structure:

 ```xml
 <minutes>